MPA: The Inmates’ Utopia Unit

 - Artefact Evaluation: Peer-Directed Learning – 45 minutes

 - Artefact Evaluation: Self-Guided Learning II – 30 minutes, flexible

 - Artefact Evaluation: Movie-Making – 45 minutes

 - Artefact Evaluation: Unorthodox Alliances – 45 minutes

 A remarkable utopian experiment, Vancouver’s MPA (Mental Patients Association) was formed in 1971 as an activist response to deinstitutionalization and tragic gaps in community mental health.
 Inverting traditional mental health hierarchies, the group put former patients and sympathetic lay supporters in charge.
 MPA provided homes, work, and a sense of belonging and self-determination to ex-patients.
 It never relied on mental health professionals.

 The Inmates Are Running the Asylum: Stories from MPA is a 36-minute historical documentary about this pioneering 1970s grassroots mental health organization, also available on DVD in Canadian university and college libraries.
-Animation, archival footage and videotaped interviews bring to life the pioneering MPA and explain the way in which Canada’s first service user-led group functioned.
+Animation, archival footage and videotaped interviews bring to life the pioneering MPA and explains the way in which Canada’s first service user-led group functioned.
 The film is as an accessible and entertaining message about service user involvement in the provision of services, the importance of activism and advocacy, and a model of successful peer support.
 It is a good basis for thoughtful discussion on these topics.

 Students can also explore the innovative way in which the film was made.
 The MPA Founders took key roles in determining content and marketing while the academics involved worked to access the resources necessary to finish the project.
-In this fashion making the documentary mirrored the empowering structure of the early MPA itself.
+In this fashion, making the documentary mirrored the empowering structure of the early MPA itself.